A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

 Push the stake into the soil so that the emitter is at the root of the plant.

-Now that your drip irrigation system is ready to go, set your timer on your sprinkler timer and let it do the watering.
+Now your drip irrigation system is ready to go!
+Set your timer on your sprinkler timer and let it do the watering.

-There are a couple of things you should do to keep your system running smoothly.
+There are two things you should do to keep your system running smoothly:

 - Inspect the emitters occasionally to make sure they’re working.